Assets of community value are areas of land or buildings within the borough that enhance the social wellbeing and interests of the local community.

 - Email: email@example.com

-- Post: Assistant Director Legal, Governance and Workforce, Number One Riverside, Smith Street, Rochdale OL16 1XU
+- Post: Assistant Director Legal and Governance, Number One Riverside, Smith Street, Rochdale OL16 1XU

 Register of assets